kasjens/shepherd/docs/05-development/implementation-plan.md

-# Shepherd Agent Collaboration Implementation Plan
+# Shepherd Implementation Plan

-This document provides a sequenced, testable implementation plan for adding agent collaboration, memory sharing, and learning capabilities to Shepherd.
+This document provides a comprehensive implementation plan for the Shepherd Intelligent Multi-Agent Workflow Orchestrator.
+The project follows a structured, phase-based approach with comprehensive testing and production-ready features.

 ## Overview

-The implementation is divided into 14 phases, each with specific deliverables and test plans.
+The implementation is divided into phases, each with specific deliverables and test plans.
 Each phase builds on the previous one and can be tested independently.
+The first 10 phases are complete, establishing a production-ready foundation.

 ## Current Implementation Status